Lebowski1234/multisig-ui/readme.md

 ## Usage

-Refer to the multisig wallet smart contract (link) readme for an explanation of how the wallet works.
+Refer to the multisig wallet smart contract [readme](https://github.com/lebowski1234/dero-multisig) for an explanation of how the wallet works.
 All options in the user interface are self explanatory and intuitive.
 After the smart contract has been deployed, run the user interface and choose from Options 1 to 10 (e.g. type '1' then enter):

 ### Option 1 - Enter Smart Contract ID (SCID)